High School Attached to Northeast Normal University

-The High School Attached to Northeast Normal University (东北师范大学附属中学 (Dōngběi Shīfàn Dàxué Fùshǔ Zhōngxué)), colloquially Dong Bei Shi Da Fu Zhong abbreviated to DBSDFZ (Chinese: 东北师大附中), is the affiliated high school of Northeast Normal University, and is often regarded as one of the most prestigious high schools in People's Republic of China, and consistently ranked at top 4 best high schools nationwide in many rankings.
+The High School Attached to Northeast Normal University (东北师范大学附属中学 (Dōngběi Shīfàn Dàxué Fùshǔ Zhōngxué)), colloquially Dong Bei Shi Da Fu Zhong abbreviated to DBSDFZ (Chinese: 东北师大附中), is the affiliated high school of Northeast Normal University, and is often regarded as one of the most prestigious high schools in People's Republic of China.
 It has established sister school links with Hilltop High School of Chula Vista, No. 42 High School of Vladivostok and many other high schools.
 In a 2016 ranking of Chinese high schools that send students to study in American universities, DBSDFZ ranked number 43 in mainland China in terms of the number of students entering top American universities.

 History

-The High School Attached to Northeast Normal University was established in 1950,and Chen Yuanhui was appointed as the first headmaster.
-At the end of 1950s,the school was rated as"the key high school of Jilin Province".In 1960,it was renamed as The High School Attached to Jilin Normal University.In 1972,it was renamed as Changchun No.66 High School.In 1984,its name was restored as its initial name.
+The High School Attached to Northeast Normal University was established in 1950, and Chen Yuanhui was appointed as the first headmaster.
+At the end of 1950s, the school was rated as "the key high school of Jilin Province".
+In 1960, it was renamed as The High School Attached to Jilin Normal University.
+In 1972, it was renamed as Changchun No.66 High School.
+In 1984, its name was restored as its initial name.